mtoohey31/mtoohey.com/src/routes/articles/vite-github-pages.md

 }
 ```

 The `--base='./'` argument ensures that Vite will prefix asset links with `"./"` instead of `"/"`, which is required since GitHub pages will deploy your site to a sub-route of `https://<github username>.github.io`.
-Finally, to deploy the site, run:
+Finally, create an empty `.nojekyll` file in the `public/` directory of your project.
+This will prevent GitHub from trying to transform the repo with Jekyll.
+Then, to deploy the site, run:

 ```bash
 npm run deploy # or yarn or pnpm